-2. Materials and methods
+2.0 Materials and Methods

-2.1 Experimental procedure and rector operation
+2.1 Experimental Procedure and Rector Operation

-Experiments was carried out in a cylindrical column bioreactor (internal diameter of 6.5 cm and total height of 100 cm) with a working volume of 3 L. During the start-up period, 1500 mL of activated sludge from a municipal sewage treatment plan was added into the bioreactor system as inoculums in the bioreactor.
-The bioreactor was operated in SBR mode at a cycle of 3 h: 5 min of feeding, 40 min of circulation, 110 min of aeration, 15 min of settling, 5 min of effluent withdrawal and 5 min idling.
+Experiments were carried out in a double-walled cylindrical column bioreactor (internal diameter of 6.5 cm and total height of 100 cm) with a working volume of 3 L. During the start-up period, 1.5 mL of activated sludge from a municipal sewage treatment plant was added into the bioreactor system as inoculums in the bioreactor.
+The bioreactor was operated in SBR mode at a cycle of 3 h: 60 min of feeding, 110 min of aeration, 5 min of settling and 5 min of effluent withdrawal.
 A set of two peristaltic pumps were used to feed and to discharge the wastewater in the reactor system.
 During the filling phase, wastewater was introduced through ports located at the bottom of the bioreactor.
 While fine air bubbles for aeration were supplied by means of air bubble diffusers were placed at the bottom.
-The effluent was withdrawn through the outlet ports positioned at medium height in the column bioreactor which had a volumetric exchange ratio of 50%.
-The sludge retention time was set by the discharge of suspended solids with the effluent.
-The bioreactor was operated at the temperature of 50 \pm 1 °C, using water bath sleeves and a thermostat.
+The effluent was withdrawn through the outlet ports positioned at medium height in the column bioreactor which had a volumetric exchange ratio (VER) of 50 %.
+The sludge retention time was set by the discharge of total suspended solids (TSS) with the effluent.
+The bioreactor was operated at the temperature of 50 ± 1 °C, using water bath sleeves and a thermostat.

-Measurements of the parameters such as mixed liquor suspended solid (MLSS), mixed liquor volatile suspended solid (MLVSS), COD, NH3-N and total phosphorus (TP) were carried out according to Standard Methods for the Examination of Water and Wastewater (APHA, 2005).
+Measurements of the parameters such as mixed liquor suspended solid (MLSS), mixed liquor volatile suspended solid (MLVSS), chemical oxygen demand (COD), ammonia nitrogen (NH3-N) and total phosphorus (TP) were carried out according to Standard Methods for the Examination of Water and Wastewater (APHA, 2012).
+The sludge volume index (SVI) method was performed according to the procedure done by de Kreuk et al. (2005b).
+A stereo microscope equipped with digital image analyser (PAX-ITv6, ARC PAX-CAM) was used to examine the morphological and structural observations of aerobic granules at regular intervals.

-2.2 Synthetic wastewater characteristics and seed sludge
+2.2 Synthetic Wastewater Characteristics and Seed Sludge

-The reactors were fed with the same medium as the one used by de Kreuk et al. (2005).
+The reactors were fed with the same medium as the one used by de Kreuk et al. (2005a).
 It was prepared as two stock solutions that were mixed with distilled water prior to feeding.
-Solution A contained sodium acetate (63 mM), MgSO4·7H2O (3.6 mM) and KCl (4.8 mM).
-Solution B contained NH4Cl (35.4 mM), K2HPO4 (4.2 mM), KH2PO4 (2.1 mM), and 10 mL L-1 trace element solution.
+Solution A contained sodium acetate (65.1 mM), MgSO4·7H2O (3.7 mM) and KCl (4.8 mM).
+Solution B contained NH4Cl (35.2 mM), K2HPO4 (4.4 mM), KH2PO4 (2.2 mM), and 10 mL L-1 trace element solution.
 The trace element stock solution contained: EDTA 342.2 mmol L-1, ZnSO4·7H2O 15.3 mmol L-1, CaCl2·2H2O 111.3 mmol L-1, MnCl2·4H2O 51.1 mmol L-1, FeSO4·7H2O 35.9 mmol L-1, Na2Mo7O24·2H2O 2.7 mmol L-1, CuSO4·5H2O 12.6 mmol L-1, and CoCl2·6H2O 13.5 mmol L-1.
 Per cycle, 150 mL of both solutions were added to the reactor together with 1200 mL of tap water.

 Activated sludge was used as inoculums, which were taken from Al Madinah Sewage Treatment Plant in Saudi Arabia.
-The amount of inoculum was about 1.5 L, with a mixed liquor suspended solid (MLSS) concentration 13.7 g L-1 and a mixed liquor volatile suspended solid (MLVSS) concentration 9 g L-1.
-The seed sludge appeared fluffy, irregular and loose structure with brown color.
+The amount of inoculum was about 1.5 L, with a mixed liquor suspended solid (MLSS) concentration 13.7 g L^{-1} and a mixed liquor volatile suspended solid (MLVSS) concentration 9 g L^{-1} .
+The seed sludge appeared fluffy, irregular and loose structure with dark brown color.

-3. Results and discussion
+3.0 Results and Discussion

-3.1 Aerobic granular sludge formation and morphology observation
+3.1 Aerobic Granular Sludge Formation and Morphology Observation